greenm01/vb4x/docs/vb4x_specs.md

 ### 2\.3.1 Ships

-#### 2\.3.1.1 Combat Ships
+#### 2\.3.1.1 Space Force

-The base game includes a number of imperial classed combatants, listed in Section 9.
+The base game includes a number of imperial classed space combatants, listed in Section 9.

 Feel free to create your own ships and races for asymmetrical warfare or narrative purposes.

-#### 2\.3.1.2 Merchant Marine Ships
+#### 2\.3.1.2 Merchant Marine

-Merchant marine ships are civilian crewed ships that provide logistal and economic support for the House.
+The Merchant marine fleet comprises civilian crewed ships that provide commerse and transport services for the House.
 They have no weapons technology or defense, and are easily captured or destroyed by enemy combat ships.
 Guard them wisely with military escorts.

 Merchant Marine attributes are listed in Section 9.